gravitationalwavedc/gwlandscape_compas/README.md

 python development-manage.py graphql_schema
 ```

-Any time changes are made to the javascript graphql queries, you need to rebuild the graphql query files.
-This is not automatic, and may require stopping the node server, generating the graphql files, then starting the node server again.
+Any time changes are made to the javascript GraphQL queries, you need to rebuild the GraphQL query files.
+This is not automatic, and may require stopping the node server, generating the GraphQL files, then starting the node server again.

 **This also needs to be executed once before running the project for the first time**